UWC2-APIDOC/to-do-service-au24/docs/tutorials/cj-new-user.md

 ## Before you start

-Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic on the development system you'll use for the tutorial.
+Make sure you've completed the [Before you start a tutorial](../before-you-start-a-tutorial.md) topic.
+This will ensure your development system is running correctly!

 ## Enroll a new user